spences10/scottspence.com/posts/2018/02/27/make-time-for-100doc/index.md

 ### Balance

 This weight gain is a mixture of illness at the start of 2017 and bad diet choices thereafter.
-In the past I consciously opted for ‘healthy’ foods spending that little extra time deciding what to eat.
+In the past I consciously opted for 'healthy' foods spending that little extra time deciding what to eat.

 Whilst being ill at the start of 2017 I developed a bit of an